nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and copy the `data` folder over to the folder of the installed jar file in the other computer.

 **Q**: I just entered a very long allergy and the format of _Patient Card_ goes messy.
 **A**: MedBook does not accept extreme inputs.
 Try resizing the window and see if that helps.
-We also aim to amend this issue in next iteration.
+We also aim to amend this issue in next iteration.<br>
 <u>[Back to Table Of Contents](#table-of-contents)</u>

 ---